pon-1234/seo-drafter-gcp/OPENAI_SETUP.md

 # OpenAI API Integration Setup

-This guide explains how to configure the SEO Drafter to use OpenAI API instead of Vertex AI.
+This guide explains how to configure the SEO Drafter to use the OpenAI API.

 ## Overview

-The system now supports two AI providers:
+The system now standardizes on OpenAI for all AI-powered features.
-- **OpenAI** (default): Uses GPT-4o for content generation
-- **Vertex AI**: Uses Gemini models for content generation

 ## Configuration